ghanashyambudhathoki01/ai-agent-blueprint/README.md

 1. **Clone this repo**
 2. **Review the guide summary** (this README provides a distilled walkthrough)
-3. **Identify a suitable use case**—complex enough to benefit from autonomy but manageable in scope
+3. **Identify a suitable use case** complex enough to benefit from autonomy but manageable in scope
 4. **Design your agent architecture**: LLM brain + tools + instructions
 5. **Apply safety guardrails** and plan deployment with human-in-the-loop oversight
 6. **Deploy iteratively** and refine based on testing and user feedback